kadena-community/kadena.js/packages/libs/pactjs-generator/etc/pactjs-generator.api.md

 import { PathLike } from 'fs';

-// Warning: (ae-forgotten-export) The symbol "IContractDefinition" needs to be exported by the entry point index.d.ts
-//
 // @alpha (undocumented)
 export class FileContractDefinition implements IContractDefinition {
     // Warning: (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point index.d.ts